incub77/solis2mqtt/README.md

 Inverter configuration
 ======================

-The file `solis_modbus.yaml` contains a list of entries, that describe the which values to read from (and write to) the inverter.
+The file `solis_modbus.yaml` contains a list of entries, that describe the values to read from (and write to) the inverter.\
+You can add your own entries if you want to read other metrics from the inverter.
+Especially if it comes to writing to the inverter - use at your own risk :-)\
 Each entry can be configured with the following options:
 ```yaml
 - name: inverter_temp